-- a.
-A permanent flood risk management plan shall be installed in a prominent area of the garage. - b.
-The garage floor shall be set at or above the flood planning level of RL11.45m AHD. - c.
-Flood compatible materials shall be used for all flood exposed construction. - All flood exposed electrical wiring and equipment shall be waterproofed.
+- a) A permanent flood risk management plan shall be installed in a prominent area of the basement carpark. - b) The proposed below ground car park shall be protected by a physical threshold set at or above the flood planning level of 22.83m AHD. - c) The pedestrian entry off Fairfax Road shall be protected from flooding to the flood planning level of 23.73m AHD. - d) Flood compatible materials shall be used for all flood exposed construction. - e) All flood exposed electrical wiring and equipment shall be waterproofed. - f) All flood protection measures shall be inspected and certified as fit for purpose after construction is complete by an engineer experienced in flood mitigation.